SPPL23/MobApp/README.md

 ---
 > [!CAUTION]
 > Following the requirements for our Final Output for Mobile App Development
+>
 > The group is required to create an APP that is either related to the previous Mid Terms Output or another SDG *Sustainable Development Goals*
+>
 > Make sure to run flutter pub get or flutter pub update in order for the imported modules to work with the code
 ---
-> [!NOTES]
+> [!NOTE]
 > Currently, the mobile app has 3 navigation buttons at the bottom.
-> 1. The main page currently exists, but only contains Cards, and Strings of random facts/trivia about E-Waste
+> 1. The home page is now an article page which launches a URL to related e-waste articles
 > 2. The game page is now fully functional and can store local data using the sharedPreference module
-> 3. Blank page is still empty, trying to come up with ideas to display on Blank page
+> 3. The blank page is now the about page, previous content of the home page is the content of about page
 ---
 > [!IMPORTANT]
-> Example:
+> **Example:**
 >
 > Enter Player Name: [                                                     ]
 >